sgrao001/MyBooks/oot/Observation of Thoughts.md

 This new found pursuit became the root of all good and all evil that mankind brought upon himself and on nature.
 The “hoarders of value” learnt to collaborate to grow.
 They learnt to deceive and to usurp another’s value.
 They learnt to adapt to new threats.
 They extinguished all species, whose behavior did not direct value to them.
 They  “domesticated” all else.
 They eliminated men, sparing only those willing to submit their value to them.

-Humble men who were secure in the knowledge that three hours of hunting and gathering, each day, was sufficient to sustain life,  became insecure in a 24 hour pursuit of value for someone else.
+Humble men who were once secure in the knowledge that three hours of hunting and gathering, each day, was sufficient to sustain life,  became insecure in a 24 hour pursuit of value for someone else.

 Humanity may pivot to re-claiming time for peace, harmony and well-being.
 We may choose to focus on the awareness of our being and that of others and make time our friend.
 We may re-orient understanding and hope and put it to work for our collective well-being.